New Improved Pension With Special Monthly Pension (SMP)

 - Served at least 90 days active duty with at least 1 day during any of the following:

-I have a medical diagnosis that requires daily assistance with at least one or two of the following ADL’s: bathing, dressing, grooming, personal hygiene, toileting, ambulation, medication management, feeding, meal preparation, or the need to live in a protected environment.
+Have a medical diagnosis that requires daily assistance with at least two of the following ADL’s: bathing, dressing, personal hygiene, toileting, ambulation, and/or feeding.

 - WWII – December 7, 1941 thru Dec 31, 1946